 1. Soak each rusty piece in one part vinegar and one part water.
 Cover the entire skillet.

-2. Test every half hour with a scrub brush to see if it’s starting to come clean.
+2. Test every half hour with a scrub brush to see if the pan is starting to come clean.
 Soak up to eight hours.

 3. After scrubbing, rinse thoroughly.